 Yesterday, while ambling slowly back from school, J and I were having our usual conversation about how her day went.
 It transpired that they had a sort of silent fire drill.
 I probed her for details.

-A couple of hours later we were back at the school for Meet The Teacher, and I asked J’s new Grade 1 teacher about the skunk conundrum.
-She smiled and nodded knowingly, as though she had anticipated being quizzed by a bemused parent.
-In a low voice, she explained that is what they tell the younger classes when they are practising a Lockdown.
-I was thrown for a minute and was about to ask “In case of what?” before my brain kicked in with a collage of incidents and read newspaper reports about crazed gunmen or students running amok – Columbine, schools in Toronto that have been locked down following a shooting or report of a weapon, Marc Lepine in Montreal, the book by Lionel Shriver, “We Need To Talk About Kevin“.
+A couple of hours later we were back at school for Meet The Teacher, and I asked J’s new Grade 1 teacher about the skunk conundrum.
+She smiled and nodded knowingly, as though she had already anticipated this question.
+Sotto voice, she explained that’s what they tell the younger classes when they’re practising a school lockdown.
+Momentarily thrown, I was about to ask “In case of what?” before my brain kicked in with a collage of TV clips and newspaper reports about crazed gunmen or murderous students running amok – Columbine, schools in Toronto that have been locked down following a shooting or report of a weapon, Marc Lepine in Montreal, the book”We Need To Talk About Kevin” by Lionel Shriver.
 I also recalled incidents in the UK, among them, Thomas Hamilton‘s attack on a school in Dunblane.
 Is there a similar procedure for schools to follow in Britain?
 I don’t think so.
-Outer doors are now kept locked and admittance is supervised, after the Dunblane tragedy.
+Outer doors are now kept locked and admittance is supervised, in the wake of the Dunblane tragedy.

-There are so many differences when you move from one country to another.
+You discover so many differences when you move from one country to another.
 People have different ideas about implementing ways to make the world around them better and safer.
-I love discovering and learning about these little gems, it adds more pieces to the jig-saw puzzle that is my world-view.
+I love discovering and learning about these alternative perspectives, it adds more pieces to the jigsaw puzzle that is my world-view.